 We want to learn from you!
 What’s the biggest testing bottleneck in your environment?

-After we build a prediction model using your historical test results, you’ll use our plugins to integrate your test runner with Launchable’s prediction APIs for real-time predictions based on the code changes being tested.
+After we build a prediction model using your historical test results, you’ll use our CLI to integrate your test runner with Launchable’s prediction APIs for real-time predictions based on the code changes being tested.

 How much historical data does Launchable need to make a prediction?